explosion/spacy-course/chapters/en/chapter4.md

 ### Part 1

-- Complete the entity offsets for the `WEBSITE` entities in the data.
+- Complete the entity offsets for the `"WEBSITE"` entities in the data.
 Feel free to use `len()` if you don't want to count the characters.

 <codeblock id="04_11_01">